-Investments in associates, including participations, are measured at fair value Fair value is estimated to equal net assets and liabilities in the subsidiary measured at fair value.
+Investments in associates, including participations, are measured at fair value.
+Fair value is estimated to equal net assets and liabilities in the subsidiary measured at fair value.

 The Company's property investments are organised as companies whose purpose is to own investment property.
-These investments are listed under investments in associates, including participatory interests, and make up NOK 47.5 billion of the 55.1 billion in this balance-sheet item invests in.
+These investments are listed under investments in associates, including participatory interests, and make up NOK 54 billion of the 65 billion in this balance-sheet item.

+The property investments are valued using an internal valuation model because there is not considered to be an active market with observable prices in the property markets that KLP invests in.
 In order to quality-assure the interval valuation model, a selection of the Group's property stock is regularly valued by external, independent and qualified valuers.
 In the event of significant deviation from our own assessment of fair value, the differences are analysed and the valuation model's parameters are adjusted if this proves necessary.